 - Mix brown sugar, granulated sugar, flour, salt, and ground cinnamon in a bowl.

-- Add butter cubes and use your fingers to rub the butter into the mixture until it clamps together and resembles wet sand.
+- Add the butter cubes, then use your fingers to rub it into the mixture until it clumps together and resembles wet sand.

 - Set it aside.